Son of Paleface

 I saw a white man in line at Kwik Star.
 That, in and of itself, is not unsual, but this fellow wanted to draw attention to the fact that he was white.
 I don’t like to categorize and judge people by appearance, but it was hard to overlook the fact that a very large, hairy belly was hanging outside of his t shirt that said: “White and proud.
 You gotta problem with that?”

 “Ah’ll take this’n, gimme a pack a Marlboro reds.
-Them’s all.”
+Them’s all,” he said to the clerk.

 I posted this on my Facebook page to start a conversation and I did, indeed.
 Mostly, people were appalled or embarrassed at the White Pride stance and commented on the irony of an inarticulate, unkempt Caucasian man expressing his racial pride in being an inarticulate, unkempt Caucasion man.

-My own comment was that “pride should be from an accomplishment” and I asked: “How can the color of a person’s skin be something they accomplished?”
+My own comment was that “pride should be from an accomplishment” and I asked: “How can the color of a person’s skin be something they accomplished?
+Except for what they may have had to accomplish to overcome prejudices because of the color of their skin.”

-There is no question that the man, wearing what appeared to be a mass produced t-shirt, represents a portion of white America who believe that whites are not being recognized and respected for their accomplishments.logo-white-whine
+Does the man in the Kwik Star line feel prejudice against him because he’s White?
+There is no question that he represents a portion of white America who believe they are no longer being recognized for their accomplishments.logo-white-whine

 My post drew in a few conservatives and they let me have it.